Candidate48/junit4Wiki/Pull-Requests.md

     git rebase -i HEAD~3

 Replace the number 3 with the number of commits you want to squash.
+If you don't know how many commits to squash, you can tell git to look at all commits you made on your branch since you branched off of `master`:

+    git rebase -i master

-After executing this command git opens your editor with the following file:
+After executing either command git opens your editor with the following file:

     pick d9b90bc Add feature X
     pick 15c925c Apply code review